 Most of the columns are hexagonal, although there are also some with four, five, seven or eight sides.
 The tallest are about 12 meters (39 ft) high, and the solidified lava in the cliffs is 28 meters (92 ft) thick in places.

 2. Bru na Bóinne, County Meath (#224)

-Brú na Bóinne is the largest and one of the most important complex of Megalithic sites in Europe, dating to the Neolithic period.
-The complex is situated around a wide bend in the River Boyne.
+Brú na Bóinne is the largest and one of the most important complexes of Megalithic sites in Europe, dating to the Neolithic period.
+The complex is situated on a wide bend in the River Boyne.

 3. The Cliffs of Moher, County Clare (#378)

 The Cliffs of Moher, located at the southwestern edge of the Burren region in County Clare, rise to their highest point of 214 meters (702 ft) just north of O'Brien's Tower.